-Carrot hot dog.
-And by this we mean a homemade vegan hot dog made by seasoning carrots just right with vinegar, spices, and other ingredients.
-Close your eyes and you may still tell a slight difference between this and the real deal but with no complaints.
-None at all.
+This carrot hot dog is a superlative homemade vegan hot dog made with carrots marinated in vinegar and spices.
+Close your eyes and you may tell a slight difference between this and the real deal.
+But barely.
+Best vegan hot dog we’ve ever had.

 We were surprised, to say the least, by this carrot dog recipe.
-You will be, too.
+We’d been trying countless homemade vegan hot dog recipes and were about to give up.
+And then we found this one.
 Folks are calling it the best vegan hot dog they’ve ever experienced.
+Experience it for yourself.
 Originally published June 24, 2016.–Renee Schettler Rossi

 Carrot Hot Dog

 - 30 M

 - 1 cup store-bought vegetable broth or homemade vegetable broth

 - 1/4 cup apple cider vinegar

 - 2 tablespoons soy sauce, tamari, or Bragg’s